zepingyu0512/awesome-llm-understanding-mechanism/README.md

-# awesome papers for understanding the mechanism of LLM (after 2020)
+# awesome papers for understanding LLM mechanism (after 2020)
 Focusing on: understanding the internal mechanism of large language models (LLM).
 (keep updating when I read good papers ...)